rusefi/rusefi_documentation/HOW-TO-Build-Firmware-From-Source.md

 # How to build the rusEFI firmware from the source files

+## First of all, maybe do not

+As of 2024 we are pretty addicted to GitHub Actions.
+Just fork repo, enable GitHub actions and push, GH will leave you all the binaries already compiled in the actions artifacts.

 ## Step-by-step guide to creating the build environment in windows 10+ using Windows Shell for Linux

 The best way to build the rusEFI firmware is using a set of tools that run best under linux,